plone/plone.app.mosaic/docs/tutorials/getting-started.rst

 Prerequisites
 -------------

 Before starting, ensure that **Mosaic** is installed and activated in your Plone site.
-See the :ref:`how_to_install` guide for details.
+See the :ref:`installation` guide for details.

 Step 1: Enable Mosaic Layout
 ----------------------------